I'd never told this story in public before sharing it this week.

 Hospital & and a "Sexuality" Complex

 Two months or so before this photo was taken, I'd had an operation on my throat.
-It was swollen so much that it looked like I had an Adam's apple.
+It has swollen so much that it looked like I had an Adam's apple.
 Apparently, it was something to do with my hyoid bone.
 I don't remember exactly.

 For many years, (now reader, I have never shared this with anyone, even my parents)...I'm not sure why now, but why not, I suppose.......I wondered if I might have been born a boy.